service delivery contract

 If it deals with performance of non-subordinate work, for which it is shown inappropriate the recourse to any public employment relationship type;

-- The legal system of purchase of services is observed;
+- The legal public procurement system is observed;

 - The regularity of the tax and social security situations is proven by the service provider.